 Improved user Experience

-Deep links will act as a shortcut taking the user to the desired location in the application, which not only saves time but also improves the overall user experience.
+Deep links will act as a shortcut taking the user to the desired location in the application, which saves time and improves the overall user experience.

 Enhanced App Marketing